-- When there are multiple input data set, we want to find an assignment of the weights so that some error function is minimized. - The error function can be the average distance, in terms of ${\cal L}1$ or ${\cal L}2$ metric, among the training data set. - Many different algorithms to compute weights. - Computation intensive. - Space usage intensive.
+- Accuracy: the percentage of your predicted values equal to their actual values. - Accuracy may not be a good indicator of success since not all events, for example false positive and false negative, are equal. - ▶ Example: assume a rare event happened in a training set, then answering all negative's gives you a high accuracy, but useless prediction. - When there are multiple input data set, we want to find an assignment of the weights so that some loss or error function is minimized. - The loss or error function can be the average distance, in terms of L_1 or L_2 metric, among the training data set. - May want to use some log scale such as cross entropy. - Many different algorithms exist to compute approximated values for the weights. - Computational intensive. - Space usage intensive.